Frequently Asked Questions

 - All train and bus tickets

-- Entry, transport and Adventures Leaders to some of India’s unmissable attractions, such as the Taj Mahal, a Camel Safari in the Thar Desert, and camping next to a shola forest (a full list of all unmissable activities is available on individual trip pages).
+- Entry, transport and Adventures Leaders to some of India’s unmissable attractions, such as the Taj Mahal, a Camel Safari in the Thar Desert and a boat tour of Varanasi

 - All taxes and charges.